UnfinishedStuff/Pimoroni_rgb5x5breakout_documentation/README.md

 This is a file of some self-made documentation.
 Pimoroni don't seem to have documented this board at all (!), and I'm considering adding a few bits to the library, so I figured that documenting the features which are already there is the smart place to start.

-##### This will focus on functions which the user is likely to use, and ignore "backend" functions which a user shouldn't need to interact with.
+##### This first section will focus on functions which the user is likely to use, and ignore "backend" functions which a user shouldn't need to interact with.
+Some additional stuff for my own information will follow later.

 Using the library is quite straightforward.
 First, you import the library and create an instance of the device: